New investment will see life-changing technology developed here

 • Benefitting patients in greatest need through technology.
 By working with patients to develop technologies which can be used at home, we will support greater independence and empower individuals to shape their own recovery.

 • Widen participation and adoption of technologies in underserved communities.
 Participation rates in rehabilitation are lower for patients at social or economic disadvantage.
-The HRC will work with partners who deliver rehabilitation in a wide range of settings, including some of the most deprived local authority in England.
+The HRC will work with partners who deliver rehabilitation in a wide range of settings, including some of the most deprived local authorities in England.
 This collaboration, therefore, is well-placed to ensure technology is appropriate and supported.

 • Realise the personal, community and social benefits of vocational rehabilitation.
 Technology can provide faster, more effective support to return to work, benefitting individuals, families and communities, as well as the wider economy.
 For example, each year 1.4 million people attend A&E with head injuries; many need rehabilitation.